hadley/adv-r/functions.md

 Functions are a fundamental building block of R: to master many of the more advanced techniques in this book, you need a solid foundation in how functions work.
 If you're reading this book, you've probably already created many R functions, and you're familiar with the basics of how they work.
 The focus of this chapter is to turn your existing, informal, knowledge of functions into a rigorous understanding of what functions are and how they work.
 You'll see some interesting tricks and techniques in this chapter, but most of what you'll learn is more important as building blocks for more advanced techniques.

-Functions in R are considerably more flexible than most languages.
-As with much of R, there are few guard rails: it's quite possible to do things that are extremely ill-advised.
-For example, all of the standard operators in R are functions and you can override with your own alternatives:

-    "+" <- function(e1, e2) sum(e1, e2, runif(1))

-Most of the time this is a really bad idea, but occassionally it can allow you to do something that would have otherwise been impossible.
-(For example, it made it possible to write the `dplyr` package which can translate R expressions into SQL expressions).

 This chapter is organised around the three main components of a function:

 * the `body()`, the code inside the function